bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-01.md

 ## The Family

-Talked to the shaken family, and rode with them the rest of the way into Frikley, learning of the woes of their village of Scorton.
+Talked to the shaken family, and rode with them the rest of the way into Frickley, learning of the woes of their village of Scorton.

 - questions for the family?

 ## The Frickley Decision

-The group arrived at Frikley by mid-afternoon to a hastily patched up main gate being held together with rope.
+The group arrived at Frickley by mid-afternoon to a hastily patched up main gate being held together with rope.
 - simple task for Salisha to untie the gate
 - while doing so she noticed the giant footprints, most likely hill giant